Types of state government audits and reports

-We perform an independent audit of the State’s Comprehensive Annual Financial Report (CAFR) in accordance with Generally Accepted Government Auditing Standards.
-The outcome of this audit affects the state’s credit and bond ratings.
+We perform an independent audit of the State's Annual Comprehensive Financial Report (ACFR) in accordance with Generally Accepted Government Auditing Standards.
+The outcome of this audit affects the state's credit and bond ratings.
 Audited financial statements are required for our state to issue bonds.

 Financial statement audits

 We contract with institutions of higher education and state agencies to provide financial opinions under Generally Accepted Government Auditing Standards.
 We contract with the Department of Labor & Industries (L&I), the Office of Financial Management (OFM), the Department of Ecology and others to audit their stand-alone financial statements or financial schedules on other post-employment benefits.
 These audits are conducted upon request.
 Likewise, audits of higher education institutions are conducted to meet accreditation standards.